ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 A> NOTE: derived from [@?RFC3375] 7.1 [3]

-**R6.7** For every request that results in a change to a repository object, the server MUST generate a permanent, server-unique transaction identifier.
+**R6.7** For every request the server MUST generate a permanent, server-unique transaction identifier.
 This identifier MUST be returned to the client in the response.

 A> NOTE: derived from [@?RFC3375] 3.3 [1]